 Ask pupils to write words with their eyes shut or blindfolded.

-Look for little words in longer words e.g. <eat> in weather, <rat> in separate: aka ”toxic morphology” (Tricia Millar)
+Ask pupils to look for little words in longer words to aid spelling e.g. <eat> in weather, <rat> in separate.

-Ask pupils to create and remember ‘silly sentence’ mnemonics for spelling e.g. big elephants can always understand small elephants = because
+Ask pupils to create and remember ‘silly sentence’ mnemonics to aid spelling e.g. big elephants can always understand small elephants = because.

 Use a parent, TA or literacy coach, untrained in the alphabet code and error correction, or a dog, to listen to struggling decoders reading.

 Ask pupils to spend time reading silently (DEAR etc.) before accurate decoding has been achieved.

 Teach syllable-division types: for example, the one which divides two letters forming a single GPC: ”kettle is split as ket – tle because <ket> is a closed syllable with a short vowel, <tle> is a regular final syllable”.
 See Room 101

-Spelling rules: for example, ”i before e except after c”, ”when you see 2 vowel letters side-by-side the 1st one says its name and the 2nd one is silent”
+Teach spelling rules: for example, ”i before e except after c”, ”when you see 2 vowel letters side-by-side the 1st one says its name and the 2nd one is silent”